rickrender/ComfyUI-Vectorizer-API/README.md

-# ComfyUI Vectorizer & Background Remover Pack
+# ComfyUI Vectorizer.ai API Node Pack

 This repository contains a pack of useful nodes for ComfyUI designed to simplify a professional vector-based image processing pipeline.
 Convert raster images to clean, scalable vectors using the [Vectorizer.AI API](https://vectorizer.ai/), and then remove the background with a background removal node for compositing and further creative work.
 There are options to scale the vector graphic to a user defined value, this can allow for higher resolution raster graphics without quality loss.